 Written in her own words and illustrated with her own palette of colors (YES…she’s an artist too!), Olivia wrote a book about what she loves most, …..birds.
 A wonderful and informative field guide featuring 50 beautifully hand-drawn birds.
 This picture/book, field guide is different from anything you’ve ever read.
 It’s a celebration of her brave efforts to save those birds horribly affected by the 2010 Gulf oil spill.

 Back in the early 2000s, Olivia lives on Long Island with her parents and brother Jackson, she spends most summers of her life down on the gulf with her cousins and grandparents.
 When she saw the devastation of the oil spill, she “just sat down and sobbed,” and then she picked herself up and knew she could make a difference.

 She ran right upstairs and wrote a letter to the Audubon Society.
 She told them that she was willing to help and wanted to make a difference for those birds.
 Audubon said,”They’d be happy to accept her help.”
 Olivia was happy that she had taken that very first step in helping the birds of the Gulf Coast.

-So how does one eleven year-old girl single-handedly raise 200,000 dollars to save an entire region?
+So how does one pre-teen girl single-handedly raise 200,000 dollars to save an entire region?